Sankalpa0011/Sankalpa0011/README.md

 ---
 # Kavindu Sankalpa

-**IT Undergraduate**
+IT Undergraduate:
   - Institute of Technology, University of Moratuwa
   - 📍 Kandy, Sri Lanka

 ---

 ## About Me